-As society's use of the internet, especially social media, has increased, it has become apparent that harmful content online can lead to serious real-world consequences.
+As society's use of the internet, especially social media, has grown, it has become clear that harmful online content can lead to serious real-world consequences.
 These include the damage caused by online bullying and abuse, as well as the spread of misinformation and hate speech.
 The UK Government's legislative response, promising a "zero-tolerance approach to protecting children from online harm, while empowering adults with more choices over what they see online," passed into law in October 2023 as the Online Safety Act.
+The first duties took effect at the end of 2024 – see further below.

 The Online Safety Act will revolutionise how we interact online and, it is hoped, afford significantly better protection to victims of online harms.
 There remain, however, huge questions as to how the scheme will operate in practice, its impact on businesses (including new businesses) and the implications for privacy rights and freedom of speech.
 We will monitor its impact closely.